TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

 sectionIndex
 ------------

-If this property is set, then the menu will not consist of links to pages on the "next level" but rather of links to the parent page to the menu, and in addition "#"-links to the cObjects rendered on the page.
+If this property is set, the menu will not consist of links to pages on the "next level", but rather of links to the parent page to the menu and, in addition, anchor links to the cObjects rendered on the page.
 In other words, the menu items will be a section index with links to the content elements on the page (by default with colPos=0!).

 ..  t3-menu-tmenu:: sectionIndex

-    :Data type: boolean
+    :Data type: :ref:`data-type-boolean`

-    If you set this, all content elements (from tt\_content table) of "Column" = "Normal" *and* the "Index"-check box clicked are selected.
+    If you set this, all content elements (from :sql:`tt_content` table) of "Column" = "Normal" *and* the "Index" checkbox enabled are selected.
     This corresponds to the "Menu/Sitemap" content element when "Section index" is selected as type.

+..  _tmenu-sectionIndex-type:

 sectionIndex.type
 ~~~~~~~~~~~~~~~~~

 ..  t3-menu-tmenu:: sectionIndex.type

-    :Data type: string ("all" / "header")
+    :Data type: :ref:`data-type-string` ("all" / "header")

     "all"
-        The "Index"-checkbox is not considered and all content elements - by
+        The "Index" checkbox is not considered and all content elements - by
         default with colPos=0 - are selected.

     "header"
-        Only content elements with a visible header-layout (and a
+        Only content elements with a visible header layout (and a
-        non-empty 'header'-field!) are selected.
+        non-empty "header" field!) are selected.
 In other words, if the
-        header layout of an element is set to "Hidden" then the
+        header layout of an element is set to "hidden" then the
         page will not appear in the menu.

 sectionIndex.includeHiddenHeaders
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..  t3-menu-tmenu:: sectionIndex.includeHiddenHeaders

-    :Data type: boolean
+    :Data type: :ref:`data-type-boolean`

-     If you set this and sectionIndex.type is set to "header", also elements with a header layout set to "Hidden" will appear in the menu.
+    If you set this and :ref:`sectionIndex.type <tmenu-sectionIndex-type>` is set to "header", also elements with a header layout set to "hidden" will appear in the menu.

 sectionIndex.useColPos
 ~~~~~~~~~~~~~~~~~~~~~~

 ..  t3-menu-tmenu:: sectionIndex.useColPos

-    :Data type: integer /:ref:`stdWrap <stdwrap>`
+    :Data type: :ref:`data-type-integer` / :ref:`stdWrap <stdwrap>`

     :Default: 0

     This property allows you to set the colPos which should be used in the
-    where clause of the query.
-Possible values are integers, default is "0".
+    :sql:`WHERE` clause of the query.
+Possible values are integers, default is
+    "0".

     Any positive integer and 0 will lead to a where clause containing
-    "colPos=x" with x being the aforementioned integer.
+    :sql:`colPos=x` with x being the aforementioned integer.
 A negative value
-    drops the filter "colPos=x" completely.
+    drops the filter :sql:`colPos=x` completely.

     ..  code-block:: typoscript
         :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript